AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXFileTypeExtensions/README.md

 CAEXFileTypeExtensions Class
 ============================
-AutomationML 2.1 APIThis class defines extension methods for the CAEXFile Element
+This class defines extension methods for the CAEXFile Element

 Inheritance Hierarchy